All Guides

 What strength of minoxidil should I use with derma roller?

-5% — the strength used in the 2013 trial.
-2% works for sensitive scalps but evidence is weaker.
-Avoid 10% with rolling unless a dermatologist prescribes it.
+Use 5% minoxidil — the strength used in the 2013 trial that demonstrated the 4x hair-count effect.
+2% works for sensitive scalps but the evidence base for combined use is weaker.
+Avoid 10% concentrations with rolling unless a dermatologist prescribes it; the systemic absorption risk through micro-channels rises sharply at higher doses.

 How often should I derma roll when using minoxidil?